Black and Gold Dinner – 2018

 The five to be honoured as Illustrious Alumni are:

 Dr. Wallace Chung (VHS 1945) highly respected former Director of Surgery and medical researcher at UBC, best known for the introduction of innovative techniques in stroke surgery and the advancement of vascular surgery as a recognized specialty.

 David Anderson (VHS 1955) served as Member of Parliament under Pierre Trudeau and Jean Chretien and held various federal cabinet posts under Chretien, including Minister of Fisheries and five years as Minister of Environment.
 David also found success as part of the Canadian 8-member rowing team that won a silver medal at the 1959 Pan Am Games and at the 1960 Olympics.
 He is a member of the Order of Canada.

-Carole Sabiston (VHS 1957) is a renowned fabric artist and Order of Canada member.
+Carole Sabiston (VHS 1957) is a renowned fabric artist and Order of BC member.
 She creates magnificent painted murals, hangings, aerial sculptures and tapestries using multiple layers of netting and fabrics to create translucent passages of shifting lights and shimmering movements of water and air.
 Her work has been exhibited across Canada and in Europe.